microsoft/pxt-adafruit/docs/device/foil-circuits.md

 to create electrical circuit with other components.

 If you do not have crocodile clips at hand, dyou can use wires or even Aluminium foil to acheive the same result.
-We will show you how to connect the micro:bit to headphones using Alumunium foil and tape.
+We will show you how to connect the @boardname@ to headphones using Alumunium foil and tape.

 https://youtu.be/mhXYyPuvpz0

 ### Materials

-* micro:bit and battery pack (you can also power it via USB)
+* @boardname@ and battery pack (you can also power it via USB)
 * a small piece of cardboard
 * Aluminium foil
 * tape

 ### Assembly instructions

-Tape the micro:bit and battery pack to the card board.
+Tape the @boardname@ and battery pack to the card board.
 Make sure to remove the batteries while you are building your circuit.

 ![](/static/mb/device/croc-clips/microbitattached.jpg)